hohehohe2/timeKeeper/readme.txt

-GScene, GView, GNodeBase, GRectNode, GDotNode, GConnection
+GCanvas, GNodeBase, GRectNode, GDotNode, GConnection

 - Purely GUI components for node network
 - No sense of hierarchy
 - For general purpose
-- Unlike Qt design intention, GScene is used only for UI drawing, model is Qt independent
+- Unlike Qt design intention, GCanvas is used only for UI drawing, model is Qt independent (QtWidgets.QGraphicsScene is used as a view class in model-view! )

 		QtWidgets.QGraphicsScene
-			GScene:	Scene to show node networks

-		QtWidgets.QGraphicsView
-			GView: View to show node networks
+			GCanvas:	Scene(canvas) to show node networks

 		QtWidgets.QGraphicsWidget
 			GConnection: Connection widget